leo-mazz/freshair/doc/instructions.md

 Events will need to have a title, location and start date and time.
 Optionally, you can add a description (which you can format), an end date and time, a link to a facebook event, and a link to the tickets.
 Upcoming events will be displayed in the left sidebar of the website.
 Newly published events will be displayed in the 'Latest posts' section in the website.
 Please only add events relevant to the whole station (a team meeting should not be worth of a website event.
 You can instead publicize it using the top section in your team's page).
+To embed content in the description (for example from YouTube or MixCloud), get the embed code and copy it as HTML, after clicking on the 'Source' button in the editor.
+Please use as little formatting as possible.
+Setting your text bold or italic is definitely ok, changing its background-color is almost definitely not ok.
+Some code you add may be filtered away before being presented to users.
+If you have any special need, get in touch with the webmaster.
+You can upload your own picture by using the 'Image' button.

 ### Highlights
 You can highlight a playlist, event, review, interview, podcast, generic post or tag.
 An highlighted content will be displayed in the top section of the homepage.
 You should **only** highlight something very important to the station, not just some content you wrote you want to give visibility to, and you should seek the committee approval.

 ### Pages
 You should be able, through the Admin Dashboard of the website, to edit existing main pages and to create, destroy and edit sub pages.
+To embed content (for example from YouTube or MixCloud), get the embed code and copy it as HTML, after clicking on the 'Source' button in the editor.
+Please use as little formatting as possible.
+Setting your text bold or italic is definitely ok, changing its background-color is almost definitely not ok.
+Some code you add may be filtered away before being presented to users.
+If you have any special need, get in touch with the webmaster.
+You can upload your own pictures by using the 'Image' button.

 ## Music Team
 If you're a member of the Music Team, you should sign up for a user account on the website and select 'Music Team' as your team.